vitaliy-orlov/modular-asp.net-core-template/README.md

 ## The main points for development
 ### Project Host

-Main feature of the project *Host* is the presence of a class *ModuleLoader*, which loads the assembly of each module of the specified folder, and keeps a list of the type *IModuleBase* interfaces. *Startup* class has the following changes:
+Main feature of the project *Core* is the presence of a class *CoreMvcBuilderExtensions*, which loads the assembly of each module of the specified folder, and keeps a list of the type *IModuleBase* interfaces. *Startup* class of the project *Host* has the following changes:

 * Method **ConfigureServices**:
 ```cs